AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/configure-data-sources.md

 <!--## Certificate-based mutual authentication for RESTful and SOAP web services {#mutual-authentication}

-When you enable mutual authentication for form data model, both the data source and [!DNL Experience Manager] Server running Form Data Model authenticate each other's identity before sharing any data.
+When you enable mutual authentication for form data model (FDM), both the data source and [!DNL Experience Manager] Server running Form Data Model (FDM) authenticate each other's identity before sharing any data.
 You can use mutual authentication for REST and SOAP-based connections (data sources).
-To configure mutual authentication for a Form Data Model on your [!DNL Experience Manager Forms] environment:
+To configure mutual authentication for a Form Data Model (FDM) on your [!DNL Experience Manager Forms] environment:

 1. Upload the private key (certificate) to [!DNL Experience Manager Forms] server.
 To upload the private key:
    1. Log in to your [!DNL Experience Manager Forms] server as an administrator.